Skaendo/csb-extras/README.md

  * nemo-fileroller
  * nemo-python
  * nemo-share

+Nemo extensions (included but not functional)

+ * nemo-seahorse

 And more to come......

-More info about these addons and extensions can be found here: https://github.com/linuxmint
+More info about these addons and extensions can be found here:<br>
+https://github.com/linuxmint

 <br>